csommerl/my_dev_tools/vim_setup.md

 _
 -
 +
-@
 alt
 !
-^
 &
 *

 ## Macros to add

-- toggle highlighting with :....!
 - search for TODO
-- ignore case in search except for title case

 ## add comment to vimrc